Butea superba

 Possible Androgenic / Phytoandrogen Activity

-Animal studies (Malaivijitnond 2010) and the Chaiyasit 2012 human case report document androgen elevation — specifically dihydrotestosterone (DHT) increases.
-The 2012 case showed DHT 1512 pg/mL (reference 250-990) after 'a few weeks' of Butea capsules.
-This has been characterized BOTH as a desired effect (for libido) AND as an adverse hyperandrogenism event.
+Animal studies and a human case report document androgen elevation — specifically dihydrotestosterone (DHT) increases.
+The case showed DHT 1512 pg/mL (reference 250-990) after a few weeks of Butea capsules.
+This has been characterized both as a desired effect (for libido) and as an adverse hyperandrogenism event.

 Traditional Thai Use for Vitality